Skip to main content

 • What it is: Narragansett’s Tax Assessor page lists a senior variable exemption, a homestead exemption, and an over-65 tax deferral.

-• Who can get it: The 2026 senior variable exemption form requires age 65 or older by December 31, five years or more as a Narragansett resident, or 10 years of ownership with current residency, and no other property-tax exemption in another town or state.
-The 2026 homestead application says you must hold title as of December 31, 2025, reside at the property, and generally cannot rent part of a single-family home.
+• Who can get it: The senior variable form requires age 65 or older by December 31, five years or more as a Narragansett resident, or 10 years of ownership with current residency, and no other property-tax exemption in another town or state.
+The homestead application says you must hold title as of December 31, 2025 and reside at the property.

-• How it helps: Narragansett clearly offers all three forms of relief, but the town’s public pages do not clearly post one simple current-dollar summary for each benefit.
-That means you should ask the assessor to explain the current exemption amount, current homestead value, and the present deferral terms before you rely on any older local summary.
+• How it helps: Narragansett clearly offers all three forms of relief, but the town’s public page does not give one simple dollar summary for each benefit.
+Ask the assessor to explain the current exemption amount, homestead value, and deferral terms.

 • How to apply: The assessor page lists March 15 as the deadline for senior, veteran, and homestead exemptions.
 Contact the office at 1-401-789-1044 ext.
 516.